Python 11 - GUI

 Window Background, Title and Size

-Three important things that you will want to set straight away are the size of the window, the title that appears at the top and a background colour.
+Three essential things that you will want to set straight away are the size of the window, the title that appears at the top and background colour.

 Here is another code example of a blank window:

 The code above seems long, but I have broken it down into what each component does.